roboman2444/writeups2019/wpictf2019/wPI/Readme.md

 ```
 $ time ./a.out
-e89, 140			// cookie, and number of times it showed up in our hex digit file
+e89, 140			// cookie, and number of times it showed up in our Pi we cared about
 b87, 145
 8ad, 141
 7c7, 133